shrinerb/shrine/doc/carrierwave.md

 ```

 CarrierWave uses symbols for referencing storages (`:file`, `:fog`, ...), but
-in Shrine you instantiate storages directly.
-This makes storages much more
+in Shrine storages are simple Ruby classes which you can instantiate directly.
-flexible, because this way they can have their own options that are specific to
+This makes storages much more flexible, because this way they can have their
-them.
+own options that are specific to them.

 ### Processing

-In Shrine processing is done instance-level in the `#process` method.
-To
+In Shrine processing is done instance-level in the `#process` method, and can
-generate versions, you simply return a hash, and also load the `versions`
+be specified for each phase.
+You can return a single processed file or a hash of
-plugin to make your uploader recognize versions:
+versions (with the `versions` plugin):

 ```rb
 require "image_processing/mini_magick" # part of the "image_processing" gem